wilsonmar/wilsonmar.github.io/_posts/2021-05-14-azure-your-way.md

 1. Right-click the highlighted and select "Copy".

-1. Be in <a target="_blank" href="https://shell.azure.com/">https://shell.azure.com</a>
+1. Get in <a target="_blank" href="https://shell.azure.com/">https://shell.azure.com</a>
    or click the CLI icon after entering
    <a target="_blank" href="https://portal.azure.com/">https://portal.azure.com</a>

-1. Click on the bottom of the CLI Terminal window and command+V to paste from the Clipboard:
+1. Right-click anywhere on the CLI Terminal window, then press command+V to paste from the Clipboard:

+1. Press Enter to run the script.
+It takes several minutes to run.

-   The various steps are <a href="#az-setup-cli.sh">described in the section below</a>.
+   Steps executed by the script "az-setup-cli.sh" are <a href="#az-setup-cli.sh">described in the section below</a>.

+1. Navigate to the script folder:

+   <pre>cd clouddrive/azure-your-way</pre>

-   ### Run your commands
+### Run your commands:

    Now you can run scripts to create and manage resources.
    Most of the scripts reference a tutorial at Microsoft Learn, CloudAcademy, Pluralsight, Coursera, etc.